cjjmccray/home_machines/172ar_titus.md

 # New Kitchen PC

 ## Tue 27-Mar-2018
+### Network Drives
+Connected R: to \\rome\drive_4 and M: to \\geta\music.
+Trying to edit a video clip on R: back to R: (Prom 01 concert from 2010) and though it starts to work, about 15% in the copy/edit stops and "completes".
+Also getting disconnected network drives and the network icon in the lower-right tray showing disconnected.
+Copied the file directly to C: and operated the edit only from C: to C: and it works OK.
+Suspect driver or worse, intermittent hardware failure/complete failure.
+Short-term fix if that's the case is a USB network connector, but ultimately this is how your old office PC went and will eventually go stupid with massive interrupts and piss-poor performance.

 ### DVD+RW drive
 Still not recognised.
 Will revert to the DVD-ROM drive that came with the machine.
+That's not recognised either.
+Suspect either a driver issue (though Windows isn't finding the drive at all) or an interface/hardware issue in the machine.

 ### EasyWeather
 - Found the software on [this page here](https://www.ambientweather.com/software.html)